The Tied Election

 In the Victorian State election in 1985, something straight out of a bad Hollywood movie went down.
-This is… the tied election.
+A tied election, decided by a lucky dip.

 John Cain comes from the most successful Labor party family in Victorian political history.